jasoven/easyii-plus/README.md

 ## EasyiiCMS
 Control panel and tools based on php framework Yii2.
 Easy cms for easy websites.

+##
+This is a branch of easyii modified an improved.

 #### Requirements
 The main requirement is PHP >= 5.4, Imagick extension.
 Other requirements you can see after download.